collective/collective.developermanual/source/forms/manual.rst

-Zope provides some magical HTTP POST variable names which are automatically converted to native Python primivites by ZPublisher.
+Zope provides some magical HTTP POST variable names which are automatically converted to native Python primitives by ZPublisher.

 Quick explanation
 =============================